dirtyhenry/dead-rooster-articles/2025/2025-07-04-outside-llewyn-davis.md

 {% dailymotion xgkr1t %}

-> We have a nice relationship and that's a good example of collaboration and
+> We have a nice relationship and that’s a good example of collaboration and
-> good friendship because I'm very relaxed with them and I feel like if I show
+> good friendship because I’m very relaxed with them and I feel like if I show
-> them something, you know, they'll say no. They let me try it, they never go,
+> them something, you know, they’ll say no. They let me try it, they never go,
-> "Oh well, that's not up my idea."
+> "Oh well, that’s not up my idea."
 So I knew I was a pederast, so I knew I had
 > Jesus there and that.
 So I said, "Can I have a nail?"
 And I said, "Yes, can I
 > have a hand there?"
 And then I saw the thing that shined the balls on the set,
 > you know.
-This guy had it out and I said, "Look at this, it's like I have
+This guy had it out and I said, "Look at this, it’s like I have
 > giant balls."
 And Joel and Ethan were like dying.
 I think they knew the day
 > they were going to do stuff with me that they had extra time, which is very
 > unusual as you know.
 And so they did have extra time that day because they
 > thought, well maybe I would come up with some crazy ideas and I did so.
 But
-> when I saw that, I was like, "Wow, that's just inspiring."
+> when I saw that, I was like, "Wow, that’s just inspiring."
 This is my whole
 > character, you know.
 So you have this one Michael Chekhov talk, "Psychological
 > Gesture."
-That's it, shining my balls.
-That's it, that's my psychological
+That’s it, shining my balls.
+That’s it, that’s my psychological
 > gesture.
 And then I thought, you know, I should like, I said, "Could I, you
 > know, I want to lick the ball?"
-And he said, "Oh, that's great."
+And he said, "Oh, that’s great."
 You know, put
 > it in.
-It's just stuff because you're so relaxed with a friend or whatever
+It’s just stuff because you’re so relaxed with a friend or whatever
-> that you feel like you're not going to be fired, you know what I mean by
+> that you feel like you’re not going to be fired, you know what I mean by
 > saying these things.
 And I said, "You know, maybe I could do this Muhammad Ali
 > kind of thing and this kind of dance."
 And so we just kept adding and adding
 > for this montage.
-I didn't know if they would use all those things.
+I didn’t know if they would use all those things.
 The lines
 > were exactly the same.
 But when I saw how they put it together, I have to say
 > I was completely embarrassed.
 I was like, oh my God.
 I was like, I liked it,
 > but I was so embarrassed.